AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

 >[!CONTEXTUALHELP]
 >id="aa_datafeed_export_file"
->title="File included with export"
+>title="Manifest"
->abstract="Depending on the packaging type you selected, choose whether to include a manifest file or finish file with each data feed delivery.
-Manifest files contain information for each included file in the data feed, while finish files simply indicate that the data feed completed successfully."
+>abstract="Choose whether to include a manifest file with each data feed delivery.
+Manifest files contain information for each included file in the data feed.
+When sending data feed data in a single package, you can also choose to include a finish file, but manifest files are recommended. "

 <!-- markdownlint-enable MD034 -->